Difference Between Prometheus vs Nagios

 Let us study some important key differences between Prometheus and Nagios:

-- Nagios monitors the servers, networks, and applications, while Prometheus is not good at these activities.
+- Nagios monitors the servers, networks, and applications, while Prometheus could be better at these activities.
 Server monitoring helps to find the logged data, and if there are any errors, this monitoring helps to solve them.

-- The disadvantage of using alerts in Prometheus is that it will not work without alerts.
-Logs and queries should be used in the application to run the alerts, and hence it will take the storage space.
-While considering Nagios, these queries are not needed as alerts are not present in Nagios.
+- The disadvantage of using alerts in Prometheus is that it only works with alerts.
+While considering Nagios, these queries are unnecessary as alerts are absent in Nagios.
 But logs should be available in the application to run the monitoring for servers and applications.

-- Prometheus’s dimensional model has metrics with metrics name and tags so that storage, graphs, and alerts are taken care of by the application.
+- The dimensional model of Prometheus includes metrics with names and tags so that the application can handle storage, graphing, and alarms.
 Tags are not present in Nagios, and they do not need alerts.
-Storage space is not offered in Nagios, and few plugins are offered to store the visualization models.

-- The infrastructure and working of Nagios are different when compared to Prometheus.
-It is a legacy infrastructure based on IT and focuses more on networking, servers, and also to monitor the application.
-Prometheus works to monitor the applications run within Kubernetes, and more focus is given to the data.
+- It is a legacy infrastructure based on IT and focuses more on networking, servers, and monitoring the application.

-- Grouping, rerouting, and duplication is done in Prometheus after the alerts, while these options are not available in Nagios.
-Nagios has some scripts to do the plugins and to provide alerts if needed.
+- Nagios has some scripts to do the plugins and to provide alerts if needed.

 Comparison Table of Prometheus vs Nagios